IanCropper1234/FitnessAiTracker/replit.md

-# FitAI - Advanced AI-Powered Fitness Platform
+# FlexSync - Advanced AI-Powered Fitness Platform

 ## Overview
-FitAI is an enterprise-grade AI-powered fitness platform providing intelligent, adaptive training through comprehensive nutrition and workout management.
+FlexSync is an enterprise-grade AI-powered fitness platform providing intelligent, adaptive training through comprehensive nutrition and workout management.
 It is based on the Renaissance Periodization (RP) methodology, combining evidence-based training science with AI recommendations for personalized coaching at scale.
 The project aims to capture a significant share of the digital fitness market by offering a superior, scientifically-backed alternative, targeting serious fitness enthusiasts and bodybuilders.

 ## User Preferences
 **Communication Language**: